lumeland/blog/posts/lume-cms-0.13.0.md

 In previous versions, the auth configuration was simply an object with names and passwords.
 Now, we can also use an object to include more options.
-In this example, the "user1" has a password, the name "Admin" (which is visible in the interface), and some special permissions that override the permissions assigned to documents and collections: this user can create, rename, and delete files of the countries collection.
+In this example, the "user1" has a password, the name "Admin" (which is used to show it in the interface instead of "user1"), and some special permissions that override the permissions assigned to documents and collections: this user can create, rename, and delete files of the countries collection, unlike "user2".

-For the user "user2" we just need the password so we don't have to create an options object.

 ## Improved `documentLabel`

-In the list of documents of a collection, LumeCMS only displays the document name, but since it doesn't load the documents, it can't show any value inside the document (like a `title` or `date` properties).
+If you see the list of documents in a collection, LumeCMS only displays the file names.
+Since it doesn't load the documents data, it can't use any value inside them (like `title` or `date` properties).
 The option `documentLabel` allows customization of how this document is shown in the interface.
-For example, to transform the name `my-first-post.md` to a more human `My First Post` (in fact, this is the default behavior).
+For example, it can transform the name `my-first-post.md` to a more human `My First Post`.
+In fact, LumeCMS comes with this especific behavior by default, but you can customize it with your own tranformer:

 ```js
 cms.collection({